jyzhang23/Vehicle_Detection/writeup.md

 A sliding window search is implemented in the `find_cars` function in code cell 1 of the Jupyter notebook.
 A region of interest is selected in the image, and resized if necessary.
 A square window is moved over this region, and the HOG/spatial/color features are extracted from the window at each position, and classified as a car or not.
 If a car is detected, the box of the windowed region is returned.

 The sliding window search parameters are set in code cell 8.
-I chose 3 different image scales to sample: `scales = [1, 1.5, 2]`.
-The starting and ending y positions for them are `ystarts = [384,400,400]` and `ystops = [512,592,656]`.
+I chose 3 different image scales to sample: `scales = [1, 1.5, 2.25]`.
+The starting and ending y positions for them are `ystarts = [400,440,540]` and `ystops = [500,590,720]`.
 These values were chosen empirically so that the resized region would roughly correspond to the size that cars would appear at those locations.
 An overlap of 75% between each window was used.
 Example images of the search region for each of the three scales are shown below.

 ![Scale 1 region][image6]
 ![Scale 1.5 region][image7]
 ![Scale 2 region][image8]

-There is a considerable overlap between these regions, and cars near the camera are bigger than the largest search boxes.
-However, this has not proven to be an issue when testing on the video stream.
 More scales could have been used (and were tested with!), but would add to the time of the vehicle detection, and the overlap between the different scales could be reduced, although this would have more significant consequence with the thresholding step to be discussed later.
+After a lot of trial and error, I came to the conclusion that increasing the number of scales and their locations have to be balanced very carefully, since this could lead to certain regions of the image getting oversampled/producing lots of false positives.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 Here are some example results on the test images:

 ![Pipeline on test images][image9]

-These results were obtained after using a threshold of 3 (see below).
+These results were obtained after using a threshold of 1 (see below).
 I tried many different combinations of color-spaces, feature parameters, scales, and window regions.
-The final model that I used had an accuracy on the test data of 99.3%, but still resulted in many false positives, that necessitated the use of the heatmap approach described below.
+The final model that I used had an accuracy on the test data of 98.85%, with a C parameter of 0.01 to make the model more generalizable.

 ---